resilience, embodied liberation, and presencing

 Using a combination of:

-… is a uniquely transformative method developed and coached by Aurelie Richards, a coach community builder, educator, body worker, performer, and former Zen monastic.
+… is a uniquely transformative method developed and delivered by Aurelie Richards, a trauma-informed counsellor, community builder, educator, body worker, and former Zen monastic.

 Designed as a lab for:

-—Coaching individuals, couples, families, and organizations in transition (of all kinds)
+—Counselling individuals, couples, families, and organisations in transition (of all kinds);

 —Supporting intentional transformation of systems, especially with regard to DEI and ESG milestones;

 Coming back home to the body, regulating the nervous system is something that has to be done over and over again each day.